Smertig/banana/docs/api/tg/types/input_location_message_content.rst

    .. cpp:member:: optional_t<integer_t> live_period

    Optional.
-Period in seconds for which the location can be updated, should be between 60 and 86400.
+Period in seconds during which the location can be updated, should be between 60 and 86400, or 0x7FFFFFFF for live locations that can be edited indefinitely.

    .. cpp:member:: optional_t<integer_t> heading